Dancesport-Competition-Organizer/emails-scraper/README.md

-# DSCO Emails Scraper
+# DSCO Workspace

-Creates a list of competitor emails
+- Creates a list of competitor emails
+- Creates backups of competition data

 ## Setup